Valid business information and market data as the basis of market intelligence.

 1. Identify trends

 By robust research process to determine trends that have great impact on the market potential.
-Product Reviews For example, they can provide new ideas; changes in the market can bring market opportunities and risks.
+Product Reviews For example, they can provide new ideas; changes in the market share can bring market opportunities and risks.
 In the implementation of your idea, should also be paid to the search volume on the Internet.
 The more popular a product is on the Internet, the higher you can set the planned sales volume.
 A high search volume on the internet thus gives you hints on current trends.
 For example, if the search volume for underwater cameras increases, a mobile phone or a watch with underwater photo function could be a promising new trend.
 In addition, it is not only crucial to know which trends move your target group, but also at what time these movements take place.
-Seasonal fluctuations should be included in your market analysis.
+Seasonal fluctuations should be included in your market analysis section.

 2. Determine the phase in the product life cycle

-In which phase of the product life cycle is your offer?
+In which phase of the software/product life cycle is your offer?
 In the introduction, the growth, the maturity, the saturation or the degeneration?
 According to the phase, the market potential for your product or service increases or decreases.
 The closer you get to the degeneration phase, the more important it will be to spot new trends so your competitors do not overtake you.

 3. Calculate the market potential

 To calculate the market potential, you need to know two key outputs: the number of potential customers and their average needs.
 The demand can be predicted by the trend research mentioned above.
 Because a high search volume is evidence of high popularity and thus of a potentially high sales volume.
 The number of potential customers, multiplied by their needs per year, gives the market potential.